-Two years have passed since the General Data Protection Regulation (GDPR) took effect in May 2018, and the European Union (EU) continues to work through issues with implementation.
+Two years have passed since the General Data Protection Regulation (GDPR) took effect in May 2018, and the European Union (EU) continues to work through issues with implementation to ensure business compliance.

 While the basic rules have remained the same over the past two years (see our 2018 article, “The 10 Minute Guide to Being GDPR Compliant”), national regulators, the European Data Protection Board (EDPB), and the EU Court of Justice have refined the way GDPR is being implemented.